pranav-029/sales-data-analysis-sql/README.md

 ## 📌 Overview

-This project analyzes sales data using SQL and visualizes insights using Power BI.
-The goal is to clean raw data, perform analysis, and present insights through an interactive dashboard.
+This project demonstrates end-to-end data analysis using SQL and Power BI.
+The objective is to clean raw sales data, perform analysis using SQL queries, and visualize insights through an interactive Power BI dashboard.

 ---

 ## 🎯 Objectives

-* Clean and validate data using SQL
+* Perform data cleaning and validation using SQL
-* Perform data analysis using SQL queries
+* Analyze sales performance using aggregation queries
-* Create an interactive dashboard using Power BI
+* Build an interactive dashboard for visualization
-* Generate meaningful business insights
+* Extract meaningful business insights

 ---